The VoicePrivacy 2020 Challenge: Results and findings: Anonymization systems

-In contrast to the primary baseline, the \emph{secondary} baseline, denoted \textbf{B2}, does not require any training data and is based upon traditional signal processing techniques~\cite{EURECOM+6190}.
-It employs the McAdams coefficient~\cite{mcadams1984spectral} to achieve anonymization by shifting the pole positions derived from the linear predictive coding (LPC) analysis of speech signals.
+In contrast to the primary baseline, the \emph{secondary} baseline, denoted \textbf{B2}, does not require any training data and is based upon traditional signal processing techniques \cite{patino2020speaker}.
+It employs the McAdams' coefficient \cite{mcadams1984spectral} to achieve anonymization by shifting the pole positions derived from the linear predictive coding (LPC) analysis of speech signals.
 The process is depicted in Figure~\ref{fig:lpc_processing}.
-It starts with the application of frame-by-frame LPC source-filter analysis to derive LPC coefficients and residuals which are set aside and retained for later resynthesis.
-The McAdams transformation is then applied to the angles of each pole (with respect to the origin in the z-plane), each one of which corresponds to a peak in the spectrum (resembling formant positions).
-While real-valued poles are left unmodified, the angles $\phi$ of the poles with a non-zero imaginary part (with values between 0 and $\pi$ radians) are raised to the power of the McAdams coefficient $\alpha$ so that a transformed pole has new, shifted angle $\phi^\alpha$.
+It starts with the application of frame-by-frame LPC source-filter analysis to derive LPC coefficients and residuals.
+The residuals are set aside for later resynthesis, whereas LPC coefficients are converted into pole positions by polynomial root-finding.
+The McAdams' transformation is then applied to the angles of the poles (with respect to the origin in the z-plane), each one of which corresponds to a peak in the spectrum (resembling formant positions).
+While real-valued poles are left unmodified, the angles $\phi$ of the poles with a non-zero imaginary part (with values between 0 and $\pi$ radians) are raised to the power of the McAdams' coefficient $\alpha$ so that the transformed pole has new, shifted angle $\phi^\alpha$.
 The value of $\alpha$ implies a contraction or expansion of the pole positions around $\phi=1$.
-For a sampling rate of 16kHz, i.e.\ for data used in the challenge, $\phi=1$ corresponds to approximately 2.5kHz which is the approximate mean formant position~\cite{ghorshi2008cross}.
+For a sampling rate of 16~kHz, i.e.\ for data used in the challenge, $\phi=1$ corresponds to approximately 2.5~kHz which is the approximate mean formant position \cite{ghorshi2008cross}.
 Corresponding complex conjugate poles are similarly shifted in the opposite direction and the new set of poles, including original real-valued poles, are then converted back to LPC coefficients.
 Finally, LPC coefficients and residuals are used to resynthesise a new speech frame in the time domain.
-Full details are available in~\cite{patino2020speaker}.
+This technique shares some similarities with the frequency warping based methods previously explored by \citet{qian2018hidebehind} and \citet{srivastava2019privacy} except that, for the sake of simplicity, it modifies only the spectral envelope (not the pitch).
+Full details are provided by \citet{patino2020speaker}.